 My personal style is deeply influenced by Japanese art, along with ornamental and adorned creations.
 My work tends to fall in the ornate Japanese/neo-traditional category, but I draw inspiration from many different styles.
 I’m very open to anything that covers a large area of the body.

 If you’d like me to create your masterpiece, we’ll start with a consultation and talk about your vision.
-We will brainstorm a little, get to know each other, and go from there.
+We will brainstorm a little and get to know each other.
 During your consultation, feel free to bring in any photos, drawings, statues, pets, crumpled up papers you have been holding onto for years, or any other reference materials to help describe your tattoo idea.
+For my clients that travel in we usualy use FaceTime for your consultation.

-If your project sounds like a better fit for another artist’s style, I might introduce you while you’re here.
-Sometimes one of my colleagues here might have a closer expertise to what you’re looking for.
+If your project doesn’t quite fit my style, I might recommend one of my other artists for your project.
+Sometimes one of my colleagues might have a closer expertise to what you’re looking for.
 I really just want you to have the best artist to bring your idea to life.

 I’m a proud father and husband.
-I started my career as a screen printer and a graphic designer before transitioning into tattoo work.
+I started my career as a screen printer and a graphic designer before evolving into tattoo work.
 I’m also fascinated with oil painting and love when I get time to capture my art on canvas.
-I’ve been enjoying realism and portraiture, along with painting hands and skulls, animals, and still life.
-Flowers, too.
-I’m always exploring new directions in oil, so I’d love to hear your ideas as well.
+I’m always exploring new directions in oil, so I’d love to hear your commission ideas as well.

-Right now, my book out is 8-12 months for all large projects, but fear not—it comes up quick!
+Right now I take on about 30 new projects each year and usually start within 6-8 months for all large projects, but fear not—it comes up quick!

 I absolutely recommend doing your consultation as soon as you can.
-I do consultation appointments every week and secure your appointments at that time.
+I do consultation appointments every week and you can secure your appointments at that time.

-I require a $175.00 deposit for your first hour to get started on your tattoo sketches.
+I require a $400.00 deposit for all large-scale work.
 Your deposit goes towards your tattoo during your final sitting.